Russia and the 2016 U.S. Presidential Election: Laying Out the Publicly Available Evidence

 Former British spy Christopher Steele compiled a now infamous “dossier” outlining Trump’s alleged Russia connections.
 It includes numerous unverified allegations against Russia and the Trump campaign—among them that Trump’s lawyer Michael Cohen met with Russian nationals in Prague to discuss, among other things, how to process “deniable” cash payments to hackers working against the Clinton campaign.
 Cohen, according to Politico, “strongly denies … that he met secretly with a Russian official in Prague.”
 Cohen has made public a copy of his passport, which does not show entry to or exit from the Czech Republic; as Politico points out, Cohen’s passport would not show any record of a visit there if he entered the EU through a different country.
 As of late 2017, congressional investigators were still scrutinizing trips to Europe taken in 2016 by several Trump associates, including Cohen.
 Buzzfeed, which first published the dossier, has reportedly hired a team led by a former senior FBI and White House cybersecurity official, Anthony Ferrante, to verify some of the hacking-related allegations contained in Steele’s memos, according to Foreign Policy, which cites “four sources familiar with different aspects of the ongoing probe.”
 The Ferrante investigation is reportedly part of BuzzFeed’s defense strategy in a defamation lawsuit brought by Russian tech executive Aleksej Gubarev, whom the dossier linked to hacking operations against the Democrats.
 According to the New York Times, Gubarev’s lawyers say that BuzzFeed acted recklessly; that none of the statements have any basis in fact; and that Gubarev’s association with the dossier has left his reputation “in tatters,” compromised his family’s security and damaged his company’s business prospects.
 Buzzfeed, meanwhile, is taking the DNC to court, as it confirmed to Vanity Fair, to get the Democrats to release hacking-related information that might also bolster BuzzFeed’s defense.

-Claim I: Wealthy Russians, including a top official at Russia’s central bank, illegally funneled money to the National Rifle Association to help Trump win.
+Claim I: Wealthy Russians, including a top official at Russia’s central bank, illegally funneled money to help Trump win.

 Evidence for and against:

-McClatchy quoted “two sources familiar with the matter” as saying the FBI is investigating whether Alexander Torshin, the deputy governor of Russia’s Central Bank, tried to funnel money to the NRA to help Trump win the presidency; it is illegal to use foreign money to influence federal elections.
+UPDATED!
+McClatchy quoted “two sources familiar with the matter” as saying the FBI is investigating whether Alexander Torshin, the deputy governor of Russia’s Central Bank, tried to funnel money to the National Rifle Association to help Trump win the presidency; it is illegal to use foreign money to influence federal elections.
 According to the McClatchy article, Torshin, a lifetime NRA member who is reportedly close to Putin, spoke to Donald Trump Jr. during a gala event at the group’s national gathering in Kentucky in May 2016, when the elder Trump won an earlier-than-usual presidential endorsement from the powerful gun-advocacy group.
 Alan Futerfas, a lawyer for Trump Jr., told McClatchy his client and Torshin talked only briefly when they were introduced during a meal—“all gun-related small talk.”
 The article also notes that the NRA spent tens of millions of dollars on the 2016 election without needing to reveal donors’ identities.
 This month Sen. Ron Wyden, ranking member of the Committee on Finance, wrote to the NRA’s general counsel requesting specific information on election-related funding and connections with Torshin.
 The NRA responded that it had received foreign funds, but didn’t use the money for election purposes; however, Wyden then requested additional information, writing that the NRA’s general counsel “chose not to fully answer” a question about “expenditures not subject to FEC disclosure requirements.”

+UPDATED!
 The New York Times reported, citing “several people familiar with the matter,” that Torshin, claiming to be acting at Putin’s behest, tried in May 2016 to arrange a meeting between Trump and the Russian president.
 The proposal was emailed to Rick Dearborn, a Trump campaign aide, by Rick Clay, an advocate for conservative Christian causes who planned to host a dinner in Louisville that Torshin was supposed to attend, according to “three people who have seen the email,” which also said the Russians believed they had “shared Christian values” with the Trump campaign.
 The proposal reportedly made its way to senior levels of the Trump campaign until Jared Kushner rejected it, saying people often claimed to be acting as intermediaries for powerful figures just to gain access to the campaign.
 “Pass on this,” Kushner said, according to a letter from his lawyer Abbe Lowell to the Senate Judiciary Committee, adding: “Most likely these people then go back home and claim they have special access to gain importance for themselves.
 Be careful.”
-Neither Trump nor his campaign officials attended Clay’s dinner, he told the Times.
+Neither Trump nor his campaign officials attended Clay’s dinner, Clay told the Times.
 The paper notes that Torshin, a former senator, has established ties to Russia’s intelligence and security establishment through his work on Russia’s National Anti-Terrorism Committee.
 Investigators in Spain claim Torshin likewise used to direct “dirty-money flows for mobsters in Moscow,” according to Bloomberg, El Pais and other media.
 Torshin has denied those claims.
 According to Politico, in late March 2018 the Senate Judiciary Committee’s Republican chairman and top Democrat released a request for new emails from two senior Trump campaign aides—Dearborn, who went on to play a prominent role in the presidential transition before reportedly leaving the White House earlier in the year, and John Mashburn, who served as the campaign’s policy director and remained in the administration at the time of the report.